DataWorks-NC/durham-quality-of-life-data/meta/en/mDIABETES_BLACK.md

 |Resource | Learn More and Take Action |
 |:--- | :--- |
-|[American Diabetes Association African American Diabetes Programs](http://www.diabetes.org/in-my-community/awareness-programs/african-american-programs/?loc=imc-slabnav) | This site provides diabetes awareness and management information specific to the Black or African American population.
+|[American Diabetes Association Health Equity Now](https://www.diabetes.org/healthequitynow) | This site provides information on diabetes through the lens of health inequity and racial justice.
 |[The influence of stress on diabetes](http://www.diabetes.org/living-with-diabetes/complications/mental-health/stress.html)| The American Diabetes Association website focusing on physical and emotional stressors and their short and long term impacts on your health.
 |[Infographic: Obesity, Diabetes and Food Access](http://healthydurham.org/cms/wp-content/uploads/2018/06/Obesity-Diabetes-Food-Access-FINAL.pdf)| In 2017 African American or Black patients were 80% more likely to have diabetes than whites.
 Why do these inequities exist?
 This infographic also highlights resident ideas for making neighborhoods better for healthy living.
 |[Duke Health Diabetes Resources](https://www.dukehealth.org/treatments/endocrinology/diabetes)| Information on comprehensive care strategies and resources for learning more about how to manage diabetes.